JetBrains/mps-coderules/docs/content/language.md

 Rule’s contents is a block of code that gets executed when the rule is applied to the source model.
 If the input is specified, the declared parameter is available in rule’s body.

 Rules may affect the scope of model locations that are processed during an evaluation session.
-Suppose a production responsible for typechecking a particular location in source model relies on presence of productions that are only available if some other location is processed as well.
+Suppose a production responsible for type checking a particular location in source model relies on presence of productions that are only available if some other location is processed as well.
 To guarantee that a certain model location is processed during the evaluation session, one uses `require` statement.

 ![](img/language-recoverct-700.png)
 _(example of using `require` statement)_